seyfutsegaye/alx-pre_course/0x01-git/README.md

-first directory in alx_precourse it is fun
+first directory in alx_precourse it is fun updated by seyfu